MusicDin/kubitect/docs/user-guide/reference/configuration.md

 + `hosts` - A list of physical hosts (local or remote).
 + `cluster` - Configuration of the cluster infrastructure.
 Virtual machine properties, node types to install, and the host on which to install the nodes.
 + `kubernetes` - Kubernetes and Kubespray configuration.
-+ `plugins` - Configurable plugins and applications.
++ `addons` - Configurable addons and applications.

 Each configuration property is documented with 5 columns: Property name, description, type, default value and is the property required.